The all-new 2020 Renault Clio: Specs and Techs09 August 2019

 With leasing rates expected to undercut both the Ford Fiesta and the new Vauxhall Corsa, the Clio is offered with a choice of four engines across four trim levels.
 You can order it now, with deliveries starting in late October.

-With the last iteration of the Clio selling better every year it was on sale – and becoming Europe's best-selling supermini in the process – the pressure has been on Renault to make it even better in this new guise.
-But, with design cited as the reason most buyers chose the Mk4 Clio, Renault wisely chose not to tinker too much with the design and to carefully evolve its looks, without any dramatic changes.
+With the last iteration of the Clio selling better every year, it was on sale – and becoming Europe's best-selling supermini in the process – the pressure has been on Renault to make it even better in this new guise.

 The pointy bit up front is still clearly recognisable as a Clio, but gets updates including LED headlights and daytime running lights that more closely align it with the larger Megane.
-Its bonnet now has strakes pressed into the panel for a more upmarket look, and there are subtle gills behind the front wheel arches.
+There’s the addition of tiny gills on the wings behind the wheel arch, which also house the indicators, and the bonnet also received some new contours and aerodynamic creases, further continuing the Megane look.

 Practicality gets a boost, with an increase in luggage space from 300 to 330 litres.
 There's also a variable-height boot floor, so if you don't mind having to lift items over the boot lip, the boot bottom can be lowered to offer up to 391 litres - putting it ahead of the bigger Volkswagen Golf’s 380-litre boot.